CalvinLloyd117/CraftBanzi/README.md

 ## Content Management

-Managing content in a Content Management System (CMS) like ***Craft CMS*** is straight forward and easy, and does not require any modifications to be made to the front-end template code at all.
-All modifications and additions to content can be done from the back-end with no programming knowledge, or knowledge of web development.
+Managing content in a Content Management System (CMS) like ***Craft CMS*** is straightforward and easy, and does not require any modifications to be made to the front-end template code at all.
+All modifications and additions to content can be done from the back-end with no programming or web development knowledge.

 To manage the CMS through adding, modifying, or removing content, you must ensure that you are signed into the back-end by navigating to /admin and entering the username and password for the admin account. **All content management steps assume you have logged in**.